-- There were 25,312 home sales during the third quarter of 2017.
-This is an increase of 3.6% over the same period in 2016.
+- There were 14,961 home sales during the first quarter of 2018.
+This is a drop of 5.4% over the same period in 2017.

-- When compared to the same period a year ago, price growth was most pronounced in Grays Harbor County where sale prices were 20.1% higher than the third quarter of 2016.
-Nine additional counties experienced double-digit price growth.
+- When compared to the same period a year ago, price growth was strongest in Grays Harbor County at 27.5%.
+Ten additional counties experienced double-digit price growth.

 Days on Market

-- The average number of days it took to sell a home in the quarter dropped by eight days when compared to the same quarter of 2016.
+- The average number of days it took to sell a home dropped by seven days when compared to the same quarter of 2017.

-- King County continues to be the tightest market, with homes taking an average of 17 days to sell.
+- King County continues to be the tightest market in Western Washington, with homes taking an average of 24 days to sell.
 Every county in the region saw the length of time it took to sell a home either drop or remain essentially static relative to the same period a year ago.

-- This quarter, it took an average of 43 days to sell a home in the first quarter of this year.
+- In looking at the entire region, it took an average of 61 days to sell a home in the first quarter of this year.
 This is down from 68 days in the first quarter of 2017 but up by eleven days when compared to the fourth quarter of 2017.

 This speedometer reflects the state of the region’s housing market using housing inventory, price gains, home sales, interest rates, and larger economic factors.
-For the third quarter of 2017, I have left the needle at the same point as fourth quarter of last year.
+For the first quarter of 2018, I have left the needle at the same point as fourth quarter of last year.
 Price growth remains strong even as sales activity slowed.
 All things being equal, 2018 is setting itself up to be another very good year for sellers but, unfortunately, not for buyers who will still see stiff competition for the limited number of available homes for sale.